baleada/docs/src/prose/features/affordances/show.md

 #### How to format your condition
 :::

-There are several different ways to format the condition that `useConditionalDisplay` uses to determine whether or not an element should be displayed.
+There are several different ways to format the condition that `show` uses to determine whether or not an element should be displayed.

 The simplest type of condition is a reactive reference to a Boolean: